ChmutSergei/Gift-It/README.md

  | ROLE_ADMIN |acceptance / processing of new orders, Appointment of Experts, Designers and Moderato, consideration of applications for adding goods to the rang, manage all users, answers to users' questions|

 For ADMIN role use USERNAME "admin" PASSWORD "1"
-For DESIGNER role use USERNAME "jane" PASSWORD "1"
+For DESIGNER role use USERNAME "des" PASSWORD "1"
-For MODERATOR role use USERNAME "moder" PASSWORD "1"
+For MODERATOR role use USERNAME "moder" PASSWORD "1" And also Users : USERNAME "user1" PASSWORD "1", USERNAME "user2" PASSWORD "1", USERNAME "user3" PASSWORD "1"

  ### Installing